There's plenty more to charity and voluntary work than fundraising and campaigning - discover what else this highly satisfying sector can offer you...

 To find out about typical salaries and working conditions in your chosen career, see job profiles.

-An increasing emphasis on corporate social responsibility (CSR) has resulted in many companies investing in employee volunteering activities, creating more jobs for volunteer co-ordinators.
+An increasing emphasis on CSR has resulted in many companies investing in employee volunteering activities, creating opportunities for volunteer co-ordinators.
 Some large employers also recruit graduates to specific CSR roles or include CSR in commercial graduate schemes.